Smartsheet (NYSE:SMAR) Issues FY 2022 Earnings Guidance

+Smartsheet (NYSE:SMAR) last issued its quarterly earnings results on Monday, September 6th.
+The company reported ($0.05) earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.13) by $0.08.
+The firm had revenue of $131.74 million during the quarter, compared to analyst estimates of $125.47 million.
+Smartsheet had a negative return on equity of 24.57% and a negative net margin of 31.00%.
+The company’s revenue was up 44.4% compared to the same quarter last year.
+During the same quarter in the previous year, the company posted ($0.06) earnings per share.
+As a group, sell-side analysts predict that Smartsheet will post -1.35 earnings per share for the current fiscal year.

-In other news, Director Brent Frei sold 200,000 shares of Smartsheet stock in a transaction dated Thursday, September 9th.
-The stock was sold at an average price of $73.19, for a total value of $14,638,000.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-Also, CMO Anna Griffin sold 1,000 shares of the business’s stock in a transaction dated Thursday, June 24th.
-The stock was sold at an average price of $73.46, for a total value of $73,460.00.
-Following the completion of the transaction, the chief marketing officer now directly owns 11,762 shares of the company’s stock, valued at approximately $864,036.52.
+In related news, Director Brent Frei sold 200,000 shares of Smartsheet stock in a transaction that occurred on Thursday, September 9th.
+The stock was sold at an average price of $73.19, for a total transaction of $14,638,000.00.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
+Also, CMO Anna Griffin sold 1,000 shares of the firm’s stock in a transaction on Thursday, June 24th.
+The shares were sold at an average price of $73.46, for a total value of $73,460.00.
+Following the transaction, the chief marketing officer now directly owns 11,762 shares of the company’s stock, valued at approximately $864,036.52.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 377,200 shares of company stock valued at $27,372,277.
-6.07% of the stock is owned by insiders.
+Over the last quarter, insiders sold 318,350 shares of company stock worth $23,393,522.
+Corporate insiders own 6.07% of the company’s stock.

 Smartsheet, Inc engages in managing and automating collaborative work.
 Its platform provides solutions that eliminate the obstacles to capturing information, including a familiar and intuitive spreadsheet interface as well as easily customizable forms.
 The company was founded by W. Eric Browne, Maria Colacurcio, John D.